kossnocorp/typesaurus.com/src/content/docs/types/schema.md

 ## `ServerDoc`

-The type is a server version of [the `Doc` type](#doc) where server dates are always present, unlike the client version where they might be `null`
+The type is a server version of [the `Doc` type](#doc) where server dates are always present, unlike the client version where they might be `null`.

 → [Read more about server dates](/type-safety/server-dates/)

 ## `ServerData`

-The type is a server version of [the `Data` type](#data) where server dates are always present, unlike the client version where they might be `null`
+The type is a server version of [the `Data` type](#data) where server dates are always present, unlike the client version where they might be `null`.

 → [Read more about server dates](/type-safety/server-dates/)

 ## `ServerResult`

-The type is a server version of [the `Result` type](#result) where server dates are always present, unlike the client version where they might be `null`
+The type is a server version of [the `Result` type](#result) where server dates are always present, unlike the client version where they might be `null`.

 → [Read more about server dates](/type-safety/server-dates/)

 ## `ServerAssignArg`

-The type is a server version of [the `AssignArg` type](#assignarg) where server dates are always present, unlike the client version where they might be `null`
+The type is a server version of [the `AssignArg` type](#assignarg) where server dates are always present, unlike the client version where they might be `null`.

 → [Read more about server dates](/type-safety/server-dates/)

 ## `ServerAssignData`

-The type is a server version of [the `AssignData` type](#assigndata) where server dates are always present, unlike the client version where they might be `null`
+The type is a server version of [the `AssignData` type](#assigndata) where server dates are always present, unlike the client version where they might be `null`.

 → [Read more about server dates](/type-safety/server-dates/)

 ## `ServerAssignGetter`

-The type is a server version of [the `AssignGetter` type](#assigngetter) where server dates are always present, unlike the client version where they might be `null`
+The type is a server version of [the `AssignGetter` type](#assigngetter) where server dates are always present, unlike the client version where they might be `null`.

 → [Read more about server dates](/type-safety/server-dates/)

 ## `ServerUpdateBuilder`

-The type is a server version of [the `UpdateBuilder` type](#updatebuilder) where server dates are always present, unlike the client version where they might be `null`
+The type is a server version of [the `UpdateBuilder` type](#updatebuilder) where server dates are always present, unlike the client version where they might be `null`.

 → [Read more about server dates](/type-safety/server-dates/)

 ## `ServerUpdateArg`

-The type is a server version of [the `UpdateArg` type](#updatearg) where server dates are always present, unlike the client version where they might be `null`
+The type is a server version of [the `UpdateArg` type](#updatearg) where server dates are always present, unlike the client version where they might be `null`.

 → [Read more about server dates](/type-safety/server-dates/)

 ## `ServerUpdateData`

-The type is a server version of [the `UpdateData` type](#updatedata) where server dates are always present, unlike the client version where they might be `null`
+The type is a server version of [the `UpdateData` type](#updatedata) where server dates are always present, unlike the client version where they might be `null`.

 → [Read more about server dates](/type-safety/server-dates/)

 ## `ServerUpdateGetter`

-The type is a server version of [the `UpdateGetter` type](#updategetter) where server dates are always present, unlike the client version where they might be `null`
+The type is a server version of [the `UpdateGetter` type](#updategetter) where server dates are always present, unlike the client version where they might be `null`.

 → [Read more about server dates](/type-safety/server-dates/)

 ## `ServerUpdateHelpers`

-The type is a server version of [the `UpdateHelpers` type](#updatehelpers) where server dates are always present, unlike the client version where they might be `null`
+The type is a server version of [the `UpdateHelpers` type](#updatehelpers) where server dates are always present, unlike the client version where they might be `null`.

 → [Read more about server dates](/type-safety/server-dates/)